 Easter equals a lot of chocolate, but if you’re looking for something a bit more upmarket than a supermarket Easter egg, read on.

-However, most of the ones on this list are for adults only.
+Most of the Easter eggs on this list are for adults only.
 Think champagne or ruby chocolate Easter eggs filled with decadent truffles.
-Go on treat yourself, it’s a Bank Holiday weekend!
+Perfect for gifting or treating yourself.

-Great Easter Egg Hunt Hamper by The Chocolate Gift Company, £45
+Easter Egg Tin by The Chocolate Gift Company, £18

 If you haven’t heard of The Chocolate Gift Company yet, you need them on your radar.
 We’ve never seen such beautifully presented chocolates.